fleurssauvages/Gaussian-Segmentation-Realsense/README.md

 This project demonstrates **image segmentation using Meta’s Segment Anything Model (SAM)** combined with **3D ellipsoid fitting and visualization in Open3D**.
 It performs real-time RGB-D capture using an Intel RealSense camera, interactive segmentation of an object, 3D reconstruction of the segmented region, and Gaussian ellipsoid fitting to represent its spatial distribution.
+The SAM2 camera extension is drawn from segment-anything-2 real-time: https://github.com/Gy920/segment-anything-2-real-time

 ---